-Twenty-four hours lecture per semester.
+450 hours lecture per term.
 This course is designed to improve the police officer's ability to understand and deal with state prison paroles in many types of settings.
 It covers a basic understanding of the California prison system, typical parolee behavior, communicating with parolees and understanding conditions of parole.
 It also emphasizes teaching the officer the cognitive skills needed in a law enforcement field environment including proper field interrogation.
 Investigative recourses within the Department of Corrections are discussed as well as controlled interviews.
 (Degree Credit)

-AJ 069 F H&S 11550 Drug Influence (.5)
+AJ 069 F Drug Influence

+.5 Uni

-Eight hours lecture per semester.
+144 hours lecture per term.
 This course is designed to improve the police officer's ability to recognize the objective symptoms of drug intoxication, with emphasis placed on the proper application of California Health and Safety Code 11550.
 The course covers how the peace officer can develop techniques to better identify signs of specific drug ingestion, use proper drug testing methods and write effective reports to aid in successful prosecution.
 (Degree Credit)

-AJ 070 F Emergency Management (1.5)
+AJ 070 F Emergency Management

-Twenty-four hours lecture per semester.
+450 hours lecture per term.
 This course is designed to introduce important tactical concepts when planning for natural and technological disasters and other critical incidents that require law enforcement response.
 It focuses on basic emergency management principles, including disaster preparedness, mitigation, response and recovery.
 Emphasis is placed on the use of the Standardized Emergency Management (SEMS) and Law Enforcement Incident Command (ICS) Systems.
 (Degree Credit)

-AJ 071 F Preventing Racial Profiling (.5)
+AJ 071 F Preventing Racial Profiling

-Eight hours lecture per semester.
+144 hours lecture per term.
 This course is designed to familiarize students with the conceptual and legal issues surrounding the unlawful practice of racial profiling.
 It examines critical cultural, legal and societal factors that ultimately lead to racial profiling as a discriminatory practice.
 The course emphasizes the need for the student to develop an understanding and respect for racial and cultural differences, and non-combative methods of carrying out law enforcement duties in a racially and culturally diverse environment.
 (Degree Credit)

-AJ 072 F Investigating Domestic Terrorism (1)
+AJ 072 F Investigating Domestic Terrorism

-Sixteen hours lecture per semester.
+288 hours lecture per term.
 This course is designed to give the student essential background information about domestic terrorism and demonstrate how law enforcement personnel can properly investigate terrorist crimes.
 An analysis of the historical, legal and political perspective of terrorist activity as well as assessing philosophical and psychological typologies of terrorists.
 The curriculum emphasizes how law enforcement can develop investigative and intelligence capabilities to counter terrorist activity as a part of American national security policy.

-AJ 073 F Interview and Interrogation Update (1.5) Pass/No Pass only
+AJ 073 F Interview and Interrogation Update

-Twenty-four hours lecture per semester.
+450 hours lecture per term.
 This course is designed to improve a police investigator's ability to legally gather testimonial evidence from victims, witnesses and suspects.
 It covers basic communication theory, interview/interrogation preparation, behavioral analysis and investigative tactics.
 The curriculum emphasizes a legal centered approach to the taking of statements from suspects and witnesses by analyzing current state and federal law.
 It is intended for the full-time investigator.
 (Degree Credit)